 Our revised Company Mission for 2019

-To use the Creative Arts, including Music, Singing, Acting and Writing, to develop strong communication and social skills, politeness and positive mental health, among young people so that they may make a positive impact on society both individually and collectively
+To use the Creative Arts, including Acting, Music and Writing, to develop strong communication and social skills, politeness and positive mental health, for students of all ages

 Revised Company Aims

 1. PERFORMING ARTS To enable students to study performing arts, and pursue their passions in an environment of excellence